hector-torres/HeadlineEventDetector/README.md

-# Headline Event Detector
+Headline Event Detector
+===
 ## Overview

-Uses NLP tools to extract entities and features from headline data
+The Headline Event Detector is an application that automatically ingests news headlines, extracts newsworthy features from them, categorizes news events from these features, then alerts the user when events of interest to them occur.

 ### How It Works

-This summarizer extracts parts of speech from tweet text using the spaCy NLP library's built-in models.

-## Application Suite

-This is a testbed suite to take data from headline APIs (in this case, Google News) and extract event data from them.
-The end result of this (in progress) research project is to have an output of news-worthy event summaries that is generated in real-time as tweets are produced.
-As of now, this suite consists of the following applications:
+The Headline Event Detector contains the following jobs, each correlating with a specific part of the event detection process.

-* The Headline Collector
+#### The Headline Collector
+Automatically collects headlines from automated news sources and saves them to persistent storage for further analysis.
-* The Feature Extractor (_this application_)
+#### The Feature Extractor
-    * Uses NLP tools to extract entities and features from tweet data
-* The Newsworthiness Detector
-    * Compares extracted tweet features against a corpus of headlines, verified news tweets, etc., using machine learning tools to detect newsworthy “events”
+Batch processes headlines from persistent storage in order to conduct basic natural language processing tasks, with an emphasis on language feature extraction.
+#### The News Categorizer
+Uses extracted features in order to try to categorize headlines based on a select number of news categories, with varying levels of importance assigned to each category.
-* The Event Dashboard
+#### The Event Dashboard
-    * Shows detected events on a UI, plotting them on a map and showing them in a table in real-time
+Shows detected events in a UI that allows the user to select, filter, and parse events by location, time, or event type.